Digital Health Project Course, Spring Semester 2021, University of St.Gallen

 - Evaluation of a smartphone‐based and chatbot‐delivered DHI

-In the second part, students work in teams and will use their knowledge from the first part of the lecture to develop a smartphone-based and chatbot-delivered health intervention with MobileCoach (www.mobile-coach.eu), an open‐source software platform for digital interventions and ecological momentary assessments.
+In the second part, students work in teams and will use their knowledge from the first part to develop a smartphone-based and chatbot-delivered health intervention with MobileCoach (www.mobile-coach.eu), an open‐source software platform for digital interventions and ecological momentary assessments.
 Each team will then present and discuss their resulting digital health intervention and evaluation results with their fellow students who will provide peer-reviews.
-Additional on-site coaching sessions are offered to support the teams with the design and evaluation of their digital health intervention, and with the preparation of their presentations.
+Additional online coaching sessions are offered to support the teams with the design and evaluation of their digital health intervention, and with the preparation of their presentations.

 - Collins, L. M. (2018) Optimization of Behavioral, Biobehavioral, and Biomedical Interventions: The Multiphase Optimization Strategy (MOST) New York: Springer.